Public Sector Pension Reform

 General Questions:

-A: Legislation reflecting these proposed changes is expected to be tabled in the House of Assembly during this legislative session, prior to the implementation of changes, which is planned to begin on October 1, 2025.
+A: Legislation reflecting these proposed changes will be tabled in the House of Assembly during this legislative session, prior to the implementation of changes, which is planned to begin on October 1, 2025.

-A: We have noted the questions received and will work with our actuaries to provide illustrative examples and a pension calculator that we will make available for staff to use.
+A: We have noted the questions received and have worked with our actuaries to provide illustrative examples and a pension calculator that we will make available for staff to use.

 A: Technically, yes, but this plan is meant to protect pensions long-term and is the best way to ensure the long-term security of your pension.
-The current government will be briefing the Opposition and hopes to earn their support and ensure that your pension will be there when you retire.
+The Government will be briefing the Opposition and hopes to earn their support and ensure that your pension will be there when you retire.

 A: All public officers, including teachers, uniformed services, and employees of some Public Authorities.